BachiMjavanadze/terminal-gui2/README.md

    - There are two types of commands: regular commands and context menu commands.

-   - If `"contextMenu": true` is set, the command is a context menu command, meaning it can be launched by right-clicking on a file or a folder in the `VSCode` explorer (or by combination of keybinding: `ctrl+shift+e`, navigate with up/down keyboard arrow buttons through files/folders, `shift+F10`, choose `Terminal GUI` menu item).
+   - If `"contextMenu": true` is set, the command is a context menu command, meaning it can be launched by right-clicking on a file or a folder in the `VS Code` explorer (or by combination of keybinding: `ctrl+shift+e`, navigate with up/down keyboard arrow buttons through files/folders, `shift+F10`, choose `Terminal GUI` menu item).

    - Regular commands can be launched via the button in the status bar (default keybinding: `ctrl+alt+l`.
 For Mac: `cmd+alt+l`).